Budget Travel – Singapore

-There exists a common belief that Singapore is an expensive country to visit.
+There exists a common belief that Singapore is an budget-unfriendly country to visit.
 Well, let our recent one-week stay in Singapore be a living proof that’s not the case.
-We found that if you are not staying in the famous Marina Bay Sands hotel always flashing in pictures related to Singapore you can explore this city/country on a tight budget too.
+You can explore this city/country on a tight budget too.
+Unless, of course, you would like to stay in Marina Bay Sands Hotel the whole time!
 As usual, below are costs you should expect to pay for a number of common things in Singapore.

 ATMs are widely available, non-local cards will most likely attract a 5 SGD withdrawal fee.
 At the time of our visit (November 2018) the exchange rate was 1 SGD = £0.57 = 0.64 Eur = 0.73 USD.